Tampere: Functionalism and modernism

 The Post-Art Nouveau was largely Nordic, with the Laikku House of Culture, the Hotel Tammer, the Tuulensuu House and the Viinikka Church built in Tampere.
 After Functionalism became the dominant style in the 1930s, Tampere Central Station, Tempo House, a bus station and Kauppi Hospital were built in Tampere.
 There is no single accepted term for the post-war style, but the main representatives of the reconstruction period are the Bank of Finland building, the Amurinlinna building and the Pyynikki swimming pool.
 The rationalist buildings of the modernist period are represented by the University of Tampere, Tampere Central Hospital, Sampola, the School of Economics, Ratina Stadium and Kaleva Church.
 The modernist buildings include the Metso Main Library, the Hervanta Operations Centre, the Tampere Hall, the university extension and the Nokia office building in Hatanpää.

 The city of Tampere has shown strong growth in recent years.
 The "Tampere Deck" and its new multi-purpose arena in November 2021.

 The centre of Tampere and its western parts have been developed in a more modern direction since the 2010s, and the city aims to have the centre in its future form by the 2030s.
 In particular, plans have been drawn up for the area around the central railway station in the form of the "Tampere Deck" project, which includes a new multi-purpose arena and high-rise buildings in the area.
 A light rail network has also recently been built in the city centre.
 Artificial island projects are planned on the shores of the lakes, which would create new residential areas for several thousand people.
 The projects are estimated to cost several billion euros.

 Economy

-The Tampere region, Pirkanmaa, which includes outlying municipalities, has around 509,000 residents, 244,000 employed people, and a turnover of 28 billion euros as of 2014.
+The Tampere region, Pirkanmaa, which includes outlying municipalities, has around 509,000 residents, 244,000 employed people, and a turnover of €28 billion as of 2014.

 According to the Tampere International Business Office, the area is strong in mechanical engineering and automation, information and communication technologies, and health and biotechnology, as well as pulp and paper industry education.
 Unemployment rate was 9.2% in September 2023.
 70% of the areas jobs are in the service sector.
 Less than 20% are in the manufacturing sector.
 34.5% of employed people live outside the Tampere municipality and commute to Tampere for work.
 Meanwhile, 15.6% of Tampere's residents work outside Tampere.

 In 2014 the largest employers were Kesko, Pirkanmaan Osuuskauppa, Alma Media and Posti Group.
 Tampere is headquarters for Bronto Skylift, an aerial rescue and aerial work platform manufacturer.